The isnan() function is under the math library, so to use this function, we first have to import the isnan() function.

 math.isnan(x)

-The math.isnan() function takes only one parameter x that is any valid data type in python.
+The math.isnan() function takes only one parameter x, which is any valid data type in Python.

 Return Value